 |Here, the Supra is Posted without the Extender Section.
 Pens Open with Caps Posted on Back|

 The last point of comparison between the Supra and the Liliput is one that you cannot see, but speaks volumes : price.
 An all-brass Liliput pen will run you $80.
-The blow-torched steel of the FireBlue Liliput goes for $180.
-The extra-large Supra sits in between at $140.
-Kaweco could have priced the Supra above the most expensive Liliput, but they didn't, which many wallets will appreciate.
+The blow-torched steel of the FireBlue Liliput goes for $170.
+The extra-large Supra starts at $120.
+Kaweco could have priced the Supra above the most expensive Liliput, but they didn't, which many wallets appreciate.

 The Supra fountain pen is also a fidgeter's dream come true because not only can you roll the smooth cylinder of this pen across your desk at your amusement, but you can also assemble and disassemble it to remove the extender piece, screw on the cap to the back end and take it all apart again.
 The Kaweco Supra can be your new best friend to occupy your hands during long meetings and webinars.

-You can purchase your Kaweco Supra fountain pen from your favorite source for fine writing supplies - Goldspot.com for the street price of $140.
-Package it together with international size ink cartridges from Kaweco or many other brands (I would suggest Diamine, as they have a broader selection of colors).
-You can also add-on an international size Kaweco converter, as they are not included with the purchase of the pen.
+Accessorize your Kaweco Supra fountain pen with international sized ink cartridges from a variety of brands in a wide array of colors.
+You can also add-on an international size converter, as they are not included with the purchase of the pen.
 Put it all together with a travel-size, pocket notebook from Clairefontaine, and you're all set for your writing adventures.